discoloured teeth , chromogenic bacteria, black stains, kids teeth

 To prevent cavities:

-1. Brush your child’s teeth twice every day using a grain size of kids age appropriate fluoridated toothpaste till the age of 3 years.
-After the age of 3 years use a pea size of toothpaste.
+1. Brush your child’s teeth twice every day using a grain size of kids age-appropriate fluoridated toothpaste till the age of 3 years.
+After the age of 3 years use a pea-sized toothpaste.

 2. If the contact between your child’s teeth is tight, start flossing once daily.